-Staff name: Date: Student name: Year group: What is your concern?
-Safeguarding Bullying Wellbeing Give as much detail as possible and continue on the back if necessary.
+Staff name: Date:

+Student name: Year group:

+What is your concern?
+(Please give as much detail as possible.
+Con tinue on the back if needed)

 Have you spoken to the student about your concern?

 Does the student know you are making a referral?

+Have you spoken to the student's parents/carers about your concern?

+Section B (TO BE COMPLETED BY THE SAFEGUARDING TE AM)

+Screened by:

+Added to Referrals Log:

+Email sent to Referrer:

+Referral allocated to:

+Outcome(s) recorded on CPOMS by: